©Photo by iStock: HRAUN

 Questions From Readers Answered

-Savvy Tokyo's resident "Love in Japan" columnist, Hilary Keyes, answers anonymous questions from readers on everything from dating in Japan to how to find peace with oneself after a broken heart.
-Got a question you’d like to ask Hilary?
-Email it to editorial@gplusmedia.com with a subject "Ask Hilary."
+Savvy Tokyo's resident "Love in Japan" columnist, Hilary Keyes, answers anonymous questions from readers on everything from dating in Japan to women’s health issues.

-My boyfriend suddenly changed.
-Was it correct to end the relationship?
+Hi Hilary—My boyfriend suddenly changed.
+Was I correct to end the relationship?

 Dear Sudden Change,

 I’m sorry to hear that.
-As a Japanese speaker, you’ve probably learned that the polite ways to refer to another person are by anata in general, kimi for a child or someone of a younger age or lower position than yourself, while omae comes across as being rude and is most often used derogatively.
-Boku is a boyish, neutral way of referring to oneself, while ore can have the image of an “ore-sama” or arrogant, overconfident man to it.
+As a Japanese speaker, you’ve probably learned that the polite ways to refer to another person are anata in general and kimi for a child or someone of a younger age or lower position than yourself.
+Omae, on the other hand, comes across as rude and is most often used derogatively.
+Moreover, while boku is a boyish, neutral way of referring to oneself, ore tends to have a more arrogant or overconfident image.

-If it had just been a change in terms of language, I would say that it was simply the end of the honeymoon period of the relationship, and his natural pattern of speaking was coming back.
-In that situation, I would have suggested talking to him about it, and perhaps telling him that you didn’t like being called that.
+If it had just been a change in language, I would say that it was simply the end of the honeymoon period of the relationship.
+Thus, as he became more comfortable with you, he returned to his natural pattern of speaking.
+In that situation, I would have suggested talking to him about it and perhaps telling him that you didn’t like being called omae.

 However, because of the personality change, I’d say you just dodged a bullet.
-Anyone that undergoes a drastic personality change, especially one towards overly aggressive behavior, is someone that you don’t need in your life.
+Anyone who undergoes a drastic personality change, especially one toward overly aggressive behavior, is someone you don’t need in your life.

-Hi Hilary.
-I worked as a JET at a private school and had this male Japanese co-worker that was always bringing me omiyage [souvenirs] or asking to join me for lunch, or just wanting to spend time with me.
+I worked as a JET at a private school and had this male Japanese co-worker.
+He always brought me omiyage [souvenirs] or asked to join me for lunch or to spend time with me.
 He could speak English fairly well (my Japanese isn’t that great) and we sometimes hung out on the weekends too.
 Nothing physical since we worked together, but I really liked him.
-I decided to change jobs in September and was going to try asking him out on a real date, but he keeps snubbing me.
-What should I do? — Confused in Japan
+I decided to change jobs in September and was going to try asking him out on a real date, but he kept snubbing me.
+What should I do?

 Dear Confused,

-Unfortunately, in this sort of situation, it might have been the “co-workers to romantic partners” type of situation that this guy was really looking for, which, according to my male friends, is still something that a lot of guys dream about.
-The shared hours and work experiences, bonding over activities/events in the workplace— that makes it easy to meet someone that understands what you’re going through and makes them less likely to be too demanding or unwilling to compromise when it comes to scheduling dates, etc., etc.
+Unfortunately, this guy might have been looking for a “co-worker to romantic partner” type of situation.
+Which, according to my male friends, is still something that a lot of guys dream about.
+The shared hours, work experiences and bonding over workplace activities/events make it easy to meet someone who understands what you’re going through.
+It makes them less likely to be too demanding or unwilling to compromise when it comes to scheduling dates, etc.

 Leave a Reply